 The R-17 ‘Scud B’ was an upgrade over the ‘Scud A’ that became operational in 1962.
-The missile is 11.25 m long, 0.88 m in diameter, and a launch weight of 5,900 kg.
+The missile measures 11.25 m in length, 0.88 m in diameter, and 5,900 kg at launch.
 It has a range of 300 km with accuracy of 450 m CEP.
 Several different warheads were developed for the ‘Scud B’ missiles including nuclear yields between 5 and 70 kT, chemical agents, and conventional high explosive.
 A typical ‘Scud B’ takes approximately one hour to finish a single launch sequence.
 It uses an inertial guidance system and a single-stage liquid propellant engine.2

 The R-17 ‘Scud B’ was deployed in 1962.
 Though the system is obsolete and has been replaced by new designs in Russia, it is still one of the most common and widely deployed missile systems in the world.
 By 1965, the new ‘Scud B’ missile was operational in many European and Middle Eastern counties.
 In 1973, Egypt fired a small number of the ‘Scud B’ missiles against Israel.
 Over 600 ‘Scud B’ and North Korean ‘Scud B’ variants were fired by Iran and Iraq between 1980 and 1988.
 Over 2,000 ‘Scud B,’ and possibly a small number of ‘Scud C’ missiles, are thought to have been used in Afghanistan.